aminkt/interview-parking/README.md

 ## Architecture

-I am utilizing a clean architecture, Domain-Driven Design (DDD) approach in conjunction with the Command Query Pattern to design the application.
+I am utilizing Clean architecture and Domain-Driven Design (DDD) approaches in conjunction with the Command Query Pattern to design the application.
 While other approaches such as Model-View-Controller (MVC) could also be used, I decided to use this architecture for the purpose of this interview task.